Converting WebP to PNG: A Comprehensive Guide

 3. Can I convert WebP animations to PNG format?

-Standard PNG format doesn’t support animation, so converting an animated WebP will typically result in just the first frame being saved as a static PNG image.
+Standard PNG format doesn't support animation, so converting an animated WebP will typically result in just the first frame being saved as a static PNG image.
 For preserving animations, consider converting to GIF or APNG (Animated PNG) format instead.
-Most WebP to PNG converters, including our WebP to PNG Converter, will extract the first frame when converting animated WebP files.

 4. How do I convert WebP to PNG on iPhone or iPad?